Download Time Calculator

 Used by: Internet Service Providers (ISPs).

-Connection throughput is typically marketed in bits.
-A lowercase "b" denotes bits.
+Connection speed is measured in bits.
+A lowercase "b" stands for bits.

 MB/s (Megabytes)